Ferenc02/Westcoast-Education/README.md

    npm run dev
    ```

-   This will start all necessary services, including the PostCSS watcher, JSON Server, and TypeScript compiler in parallel mode.
+   This will start all necessary services, including the PostCSS watcher, JSON Server, TypeScript compiler, and HTTP server in parallel mode.

 ## Usage